UgoDaves/Cyclistics-Case-study/README.md

 - I also created primary keys in all twelve dataset for the ease of joins in sql, and data modeling in power BI for visualization.

 ### Dataset importation into postgresql
-#### - first you have to create tables of coresponding dataset files.
+#### - first I created tables of coresponding dataset files, in order to import into postgresql.
 ``` sql
 CREATE DATABASE cyclistic;